Shortgrass prairie: Ecosystem

 The shortgrass prairie was once filled with huge herds of free-ranging bison and pronghorn.
 The prairie also teemed with large prairie dog colonies, deer and elk, and predators such as gray wolves and grizzly bears.
 The prairie is home to healthy populations of plains blue grama, a vast array of songbirds and raptors, carpets of buffalo grass and a broad diversity and abundance of wildflowers and butterflies.
 It was a landscape so teeming with life it has been compared to the South American Pampas.
-Today the most popular animal on the prairie is domestic cattle.
+Today the most populous animal on the prairie is domestic cattle.
 Pronghorn and prairie dogs still inhabit the prairie however, in fewer numbers.
 Top predators have been replaced by coyotes.

 Ecological processes on a large-scale level such as climate, fire and grazing have strong influences in this system.
 Today, the shortgrass prairie has suffered the greatest biological destruction of any major biome in North America.
 The three central processes historically shaping the shortgrass prairie are herbivory, drought, and fire.
 Through habitat destruction, extermination of native herbivores and predators, proliferation of noxious weeds, and altered fire regimes have negatively been impacted.

 Flora

-The short grass prairie consists of different varieties of vegetation.
-Notably abundant grasses are blue grama (Bouteloua gracilis), sod- forming grass, and buffalo grass (Bouteloua dactyloides).
+The shortgrass prairie consists of different varieties of vegetation.
+Notably abundant grasses are blue grama (Bouteloua gracilis), sod-forming grass, and buffalo grass (Bouteloua dactyloides).
 Less prevalent is galleta grass (Hilaria).
-These grasses are native to the short grass prairie and therefore are drought and grazing resistant.
-Not many plant varieties appear in short grass prairies owing to their extreme changes in annual precipitation and temperature from one year to the next.
+These grasses are native to the shortgrass prairie and therefore are drought and grazing resistant.
+Not many plant varieties appear in the shortgrass prairie because of its extreme changes in annual precipitation and temperature from one year to the next.
 Two of the main plants that are able to thrive are soap weed yucca (Yucca glauca) and plains prickly pear (Opuntia).
 In the years of greater precipitation, otherwise dormant wildflowers bloom in the spring, quickly diminishing in the hotter and drier summer months.

 Fauna

-The short grass prairie consists of many kinds of birds, reptiles and mammals.
-Most of these animals have adapted to living in such an open area, many having adapted to living under ground or traveling long distances to find shelter.
+The shortgrass prairie consists of many kinds of birds, reptiles, and mammals.
+Most of those animals have adapted to living in such an open area, and many have adapted to living under ground or traveling long distances to find shelter.

 Birds

-Grassland birds are part of the fastest decreasing groups of animals in North America.
-Grassland birds that reside in the short grass prairie add to this decrease by being Colorado's largest category of declining animals.
-Some of birds that still inhabit the short grass prairie are the Cassin's sparrow, loggerhead shrike, sandhill crane, scaled quail, Swainson's hawk, burrowing owl, mountain plover and thick-billed longspur.
-Although the loggerhead shrike and scaled quail are among the more common birds to see in the short grass prairie, they are also some of the few who are on the fastest decline.
+Grassland birds, particularly those of the shortgrass prairie, are one North America's fastest declining groups of animals.
+Some of birds still inhabiting the shortgrass prairie are the Cassin's sparrow, loggerhead shrike, sandhill crane, scaled quail, Swainson's hawk, burrowing owl, mountain plover and thick-billed longspur.
+Although the loggerhead shrike and scaled quail are among the more common birds to see in the shortgrass prairie, they are also on the steepest decline.

 Reptiles

-Roundtail horned lizard, Texas garter snake, Texas horned lizard, Texas long-nosed snake and Western Massasauga are among the most dominant reptiles in the short grass prairie.
-Most of these animals are cold-blooded, so in the winter months, they live underground until spring comes.
+Roundtail horned lizard, Texas garter snake, Texas horned lizard, Texas long-nosed snake and Western Massasauga are among the most dominant reptiles in the shortgrass prairie.
+Most of those animals are cold-blooded and so in the winter months, they live underground until spring comes.